 Answer: Corruption is an immoral act that is done by an individual or a group of people by using the power of position or authority for personal gain.
 It is a social issue that adversely affects the economy of the nation.
 It has become one of the big factors that hinder the development of the individual and the country.
 It is like a poison that has spread in the mind of the society, community, and the people of the country and is one of the major reasons for the inequalities in the society and community.

 Q2.
-Write the types of Corruption?
+What are the types of Corruption?

 Answer: The types of Corruption are conventional corruption, unconventional corruption, political corruption, systematic corruption, public and private corruption, and pretty corruption.